 When you’re ready to make your pizza, place the dough on a lightly floured surface and flatten with your hands, starting at the center and working outwards.
 The dough will be soft and easy to maneuver.
 Julie says you can use a rolling pin if that makes it easier, but that might flatten some of the bubbles, which is what makes it airy.
 Keep turning and stretching until the dough becomes a 12″ (30-cm) circle.

 Use a Pizza Peel and Pizza Stone

 Pizza crust gets even crispier when cooked on a preheated stone.
-Our pizza stone (those purchased after Sept.
+Our pizza stones (those purchased after Sept.
 1, 2020) can be preheated in a 450°F (230°C) for up to 30 minutes.
 To easily transfer food on and off a preheated stone, use a pizza peel, like the pros do, for less mess and safe hands.
-Instead of dusting the peel with flour, Julie recommends using cornmeal.
-Flour sticks to the bottom of the crust but doesn’t bake in, so doesn’t always taste good.
-Place the folded dough on the peel, unfold, add your toppings, and transfer onto the preheated stone.
+Keep both the peel and dough room temperature so the dough doesn’t sweat.
+Julie recommends using cornmeal to dust the peel instead of flour.
+Flour sticks to the bottom of the crust and doesn’t bake in, and doesn’t always taste good.
+Place the dough on the peel, add your toppings, and transfer onto the preheated stone.
 Cook until the crust is browned and the cheese is melted, about 12–15 minutes.
 If you don’t have a pizza stone that can be preheated, add a few minutes to the overall cook time.

 Freezing & Thawing Dough

 You can make a double batch so you’re ready for the next pizza night.
 After it rises, tightly wrap and freeze it (it will deflate).
 You can thaw it overnight in the fridge or let it sit on the counter until it’s room temperature, at least an hour.
 Then it’s ready to go.